bastiscode/spell_check/REPRODUCE.rst

 you need (preprocessed training data, tokenizer, dictionaries, etc.) can be found under ``/nfs/students/sebastian-walter/masters_thesis/data``.

-You also need to set the following two special environment variables.

 .. note::
     Of course you can also copy the training data folder to every other place you like and adjust ``NSC_DATA_DIR`` accordingly.

+You also need to set the following two special environment variables:

 .. code-block:: bash